StarRocks/starrocks/docs/en/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs and JDBC catalogs.
 Therefore, a full-size refresh is performed once the task is triggered.

-For Hive Catalog and Iceberg Catalog (starting from version 3.1.4), StarRocks supports detecting changes at the partition level.
+For Hive Catalog and Iceberg Catalog (starting from v3.1.4), StarRocks supports detecting data changes at the partition level.
 As a result, StarRocks can:

 - Refresh only the partitions with data changes to avoid full-size refresh, reducing resource consumption caused by refresh.